igr/sexyeditor/README.md

 packages for you:

 + **2 $** _SUPPORTER_
-  you get beautiful email with solid background and random poem.
+  You get beautiful email with solid background and random poem.
 You get also _one bonus photo_ you can use as a background!
 + **5 $** _HUPSTER_